 BrushTox Brush Killer with Triclopyr—Most Powerful

-BrushTox Brush Killer is the answer to all your problems when you are overrun with woody plants and broadleaf weeds.
-It’s a concentrated herbicide that works wonders against oaks, wild rose, and sweetgum as well as Canada thistle, dog fennel, and poison ivy.
+BrushTox Brush Killer is the answer to all your problems when controlling woody plants and broadleaf weeds.
+It’s a concentrated herbicide that works wonders against oaks, wild rose, morning glory, and sweetgum as well as Canada thistle, dog fennel, and poison ivy.

-This heavy brush killer is powerful and contains 61 percent triclopyr, which can be toxic, so you need to be very careful when applying it.
-Make sure that you wear protective clothing and face wear when using the brush killer, and be careful not to inhale it.
+This heavy brush killer is powerful and contains 61 percent triclopyr, which can be toxic, so you need to be very careful when applying it, it can kill desirable plants.
+Make sure that you wear protective clothing and face wear when using this weed and brush killer, and be careful not to inhale it.

 Once the BrushTox concentrate is diluted, just one bottle will treat up to one acre of land.
 The product goes a long way to getting rid of your problem woody brush with just one bottle.

 - Very powerful.

 - Quick results, works after only a few hours

 - Will not kill grass.

 - One bottle treats one acre.

 - Can be toxic to you and surrounding plant growth, so you need to wear protective clothing.

 Southern Ag CROSSBOW Weed & Brush Killer—Works Fast